github/training-kit/paths/reset/fc-commitsucks.md

    1. Instead of having the commit message say, `adding file 6`, why not try something like `Add file 6`.
 Once you have entered the commit message, just close the editor.
    1. Enter: `git push --force` to force your change to your remote.

-  > **BOOM** you just fixed your terrible commit message and you potentially caused problems for other collaborators.
+  **BOOM** you just fixed your terrible commit message and you potentially caused problems for other collaborators.
 Congratulations!!!
 In all seriousness, editing a commit message might seem important at the time, but pushing a terrible commit message isn't the worst thing in the world, so it is recommended that you do this sparingly.

   If you aren't fixing your **last** commit, you can perform the following...actually wait, this process is very complex and you _really_ need to figure out if you _need_ to fix those commit messages that badly.

   Still here?
 Ok, here we go:

    1. Ensure you are on the correct `branch` and enter: `git log --oneline`
-   1. Identify the SHA-1 hash code associated with the commit message **below** the commit messages you want to modify.
+   1. Identify the SHA-1 hash code associated with the commit when **file 4** was committed.
-   1. Enter: `git rebase -i SHA-1`, where SHA-1 is the SHA-1 of the commit that occurred prior to the commit you want to fix.
+   1. Enter: `git rebase -i SHA-1`, where SHA-1 is the SHA-1 of the commit for adding **file 4**.
 This will cause a `rebase` window to display in `-i` (or interactive) mode.
-   1. Identify the commits you want to modify and replace the word `pick` with an `e` or the word `edit`.
+   1. Identify the commits you want to modify, for this example, select the commits for **adding file 5** and **adding file 6**.
+Replace the word `pick` with an `e` or the word `edit`.
 After selecting the commits, close the editor.
 After closing the editor, go back to the terminal to begin editing the commit messages.
    1. To begin editing the commit message(s), enter `git commit --amend`, and edit the commit message.
 After editing the commit message, close your editor.
    1. If you are happy with the message you typed, enter: `git rebase --continue`.
 If you need to change your commit message again, enter: `git commit --amend` and repeat these steps.
 You will need to perform this process of `git commit --amend`, edit the commit message, `git rebase --continue`, until you have edited each commit you marked with an `e` during the initial stage of the `rebase`.
    1. Once you have finished editing commit messages, enter: `git rebase --continue`, and the `rebase` will finish.